Studyportals

 Studyportals B.V. is an Eindhoven-based company involved in providing an online education choice platform, listing more than 200,000 undergraduate, postgraduate, distance learning, preparation course programmes worldwide, along with other international education resources.
 They also have a scholarship listing portal, called Scholarshipportal, enabling students to search for scholarship options from institutions and organizations around the world.
 The company initially started out as Mastersportal at the end of 2007, and has since expanded to Bachelorsportal, Mastersportal, PhDportal, Distancelearningportal and Shortcoursesportal.
-Besides more than 3,750 participating universities, Studyportals is cooperating with and supported by the European Commission and other national higher education institutes such as DAAD (Germany), Nuffic (Netherlands) and the British Council (UK).
 Studyportals has been part of several EU-funded projects in the field of higher education and regularly publishes reports about developments on the European higher education sector.
 According to their website, Studyportals has more than 36 million visitors per year.

 History

 Mastersportal (which would later form the basis for Studyportals) started in 2007 as a spin-off from the international student organisation ESTIEM.
 Their members identified a massive information gap, wherein students struggled to find English-taught Master's degree options in Europe.
 This informational gap that was especially pronounced following the Bologna Process - a process that resulted in a unification of higher education throughout Europe.
 In 2009 Studyportals B.V. was officially founded, undergoing several processes of professionalization.
 In the same year, they won the Dutch New Venture award and managed to secure start-up venture capital.

 Over the years, Studyportals continued to adjusted its business and marketing model.
 In 2011, Studyportals changed its university advertising model, one largely based upon a results-based system.
 By 2013, Studyportals defined its mission and core values, enabling them to hire colleagues and brand the company according to specific principles, values, and ideals.

 In the years that followed, the company's platform continued to increase its popularity, becoming the European market leader for English-taught Masters's programmes in 2009.
 As of October 2017, the company had over 180 employees, with offices in Bucharest, Boston, Melbourne, Manchester, Monterrey and while maintaining headquarters in Eindhoven.